 Target Corp.
-(TGT), the Minneapolis-based retail chain, was sued for patent infringement by a Philadelphia-based garment manufacturer.
+(TGT:US), the Minneapolis-based retail chain, was sued for patent infringement by a Philadelphia-based garment manufacturer.

 Destination Maternity Corp. accuses Target and its supplier of infringing patent RE43,531, which was issued July 24.
 The patent covers a garment with an expandable belly panel and a torso-encircling circumference that recedes downward to make room for the growing abdomen of a pregnant woman.

 Target continues to sell the allegedly infringing garments even after having been put on notice by Destination Maternity, according to court papers.
 Counsel for the parties have “exchanged further correspondence without resolution,” Destination Maternity said in its pleadings.

 The company asked the court to bar Target and its suppliers from further infringement, and for money damages “in no event less than a reasonable royalty” and awards of attorney fees and litigation costs.

 Target didn’t respond immediately to an e-mailed request for comment on the lawsuit.